calaldees/teacherEducation/teacherEducation/courseMechanics.md

 ### Notes about tooling

-* Do not suffer dataloss.
+* Do not suffer data-loss.
     * Use the right tools.
     * There will be little excuse for you as Computing professionals to loose data.
     * Dropbox, OneDrive, GoogleDrive, Google Docs, Microsoft Office 365